Ckin111/MapleLeafs/docs/DesignDoc.md

 ![The Tiers & Layers of the Architecture](architecture-tiers-and-layers.png)

 The e-store web application, is built using the Model–View–ViewModel (MVVM) architecture pattern.
 The Model stores the application data objects including any functionality to provide persistance.
 The View is the client-side SPA built with Angular utilizing HTML, CSS and TypeScript.
 The ViewModel provides RESTful APIs to the client (View) as well as any logic required to manipulate the data objects from the Model.
 Both the ViewModel and Model are built using Java and Spring Framework.
-Details of the components within these tiers are supplied below.
+Details of the components within these tiers are supplied in the sections below.

+Model and the backend part of View-Model tier follow the design principles: single responsibility, information expert, and dependency injection.
+Single responsibility is shown through each specialized class having a specialized job.
+Information expert is shown through each class having control over the data that they access.
+Dependency injection is shown through using interfaces for DAO.

 ### Overview of User Interface